Park Hang-seo: Vietnam

-On 29 September 2017, Park was appointed the head coach of the Vietnam national football team.
-His debut match for Vietnam was a goalless draw against Afghanistan in the third round of the 2019 AFC Asian Cup qualification on 14 November 2017, which helped Vietnam qualified to the tournament after 12-years absent.
-Also in charge of the under-23 side, the team reached the final of the 2018 AFC U-23 Championship, which is Vietnam's first final in the official AFC competitions, but they lost 1-2 against Uzbekistan after extra time.
+On 29 September 2017, Park was appointed the manager of the Vietnam national football team.
+His debut match for Vietnam was a goalless draw against Afghanistan in the third round of the 2019 AFC Asian Cup qualification on 14 November 2017, which helped Vietnam qualified to the tournament since 2007.
+Also in charge of the under-23 side, the team reached the final of the 2018 AFC U-23 Championship, which is Vietnam's first-ever final in the official AFC competitions, but they lost 1–2 against Uzbekistan after extra time.
+He received Vietnam's third-class Labor Order after this achievement, although he lost the title.

 At the 2018 Asian Games, his side also advanced to the semi-finals and finished fourth for the first time in 56 years, with Park earning praise for his management.
 On 15 December 2018, the Vietnamese team under Park won the AFF Championship after defeating Malaysia, 3–2 on aggregate, in the second leg of the finals in Mỹ Đình National Stadium of Hanoi.
-This was Vietnam's first regional championship in ten years.
+He received the Friendship Order from the Vietnamese government by bringing Vietnam's first regional championship in 10 years.

 In the 2019 AFC Asian Cup, Vietnam reached the quarter-finals but lost to eventual runner-up Japan, 1–0.
-Vietnam also became the runner-up in the 2019 King Cup as they lost 5-4 in a penalty shootout following a 1-1 draw in the Final against Curacao.
+Vietnam also became the runner-up in the 2019 King's Cup as they lost 5–4 in a penalty shootout following a 1–1 draw in the final against Curaçao.
 Park won the gold medal at the 2019 Southeast Asian Games, thus winning the first football title for Vietnam as a united country at the games.
-In the very next Southeast Asian games in 2022, he led Vietnam to defend their gold medal to win their 2nd straight title, before he resigns from the under 23/Olympic team.
-In 2021, for the second round of 2022 FIFA World Cup qualification, Vietnam was drawn in the same group as Thailand, Malaysia, Indonesia and the UAE.
-With Park as manager, the team finished as the runner-up of the group with 17 points from 8 games.
+He was awarded the second-class Labor Order by the Vietnamese government the next year.
+In the very next Southeast Asian games in 2022, he led Vietnam to the second straight title, before he resigned from the under-23 team.

+In June 2021, for the second round of 2022 FIFA World Cup qualification, Vietnam was drawn in the same group as Thailand, Malaysia, Indonesia and the United Arab Emirates.
+With manager Park, the team finished as the runner-up of the group with 17 points from 8 games.
 Vietnam advanced to the final round of qualification for the first time ever.
-In the third round of the 2022 FIFA World Cup qualification, he led Vietnam got 4 points when they won 3-1 against China and drew 1-1 against Japan, which is Vietnam's best result in a FIFA World Cup qualification.
-He decided to leave Vietnam after his contract expires on 31 January 2023, so the 2022 AFF Championship in December is Park's last tournament as head coach of the Vietnam national football team.
-At this tournament, Vietnam came into the final but eventually lost to Thailand and therefore they are the runner-up.
+In the third round of the World Cup qualification, Vietnam earned 4 points by achieving a 3–1 victory to China and a 1–1 draw with Japan, although they lost eight out of ten matches.
+He decided to leave Vietnam after his contract expires on 31 January 2023, so the 2022 AFF Championship in December was Park's last tournament as manager of the Vietnam national football team.
+At this tournament, Vietnam came into the final but eventually lost to Thailand.